killergerbah/asbplayer/README.md

     - Make sure that asbplayer is allowed by AnkiConnect, as in this [video](https://youtu.be/Mv7fEVb6PHo?t=44).
     - Check that your browser or an ad blocker isn't blocking the request.
 A good place to start is by opening your browser's developer console and looking for errors.
 - asbplayer isn't including audio/screenshot in flashcards.
-    - If you're mining streaming video make sure you use an extension keyboard shortcut (`Ctrl+Shift+X` by default).
+    - If you're mining streaming video make sure you use an extension keyboard shortcut (`Ctrl+Shift+X` by default) from the tab with the streaming video.
 ### Demos

 - [Sentence mining streaming video with asbplayer (synchronous workflow)](https://www.youtube.com/watch?v=W9Lf3C7sRzc)